rkotze/should-enzyme/CONTRIBUTING.md

 Please follow [Boy Scout Rule](http://programmer.97things.oreilly.com/wiki/index.php/The_Boy_Scout_Rule).

+## Adding new assertion

+Please add documentation in readme explaining what it does and code example.

+## Basics

 1. Create issue or address an existing
 1. Fork it!
 1. Create your feature branch (git checkout -b my-new-feature)